ansible-collections/community.mongodb/roles/mongodb_mongod/README.md

 mongodb_mongod
 ==============

-Performs tasks relevant to the setup of a mongod server..
+Performs tasks relevant to the setup of a mongod server.

 Requirements
 ------------